Full characterization of biphotons with a generalized quantum interferometer: discussion

 \section{discussion}

-By introducing a frequency shift in one arm of interferometers, the frequency-shifted and the frequency-unshifted paths interfere at a 50/50 beam splitter and acquire additional phase information of biphotons within the generalized interferometers, as seen from Eq.(\ref{f-}) and Eq.(\ref{f+-}).
-From Eq.(\ref{R-HOM-W}) we can see that for the generalized HOM interferometer, the coincidence probability always depends on frequency difference of biphotons associated with the phase matching part $f_-$, whatever the JSA is symmetric, antisymmetric or anyonic.
-It thus only allows the measurement of the amplitude and phase of biphotons associated with the frequency difference for any symmetric JSA, performing the partial tomography of biphotons.
+By introducing a frequency shift in one arm of interferometers, we can obtain a generalized interferometer, which is sensitive to the phase of the input state.
+The interference between the frequency-shifted and frequency-unshifted paths at a 50/50 beam splitter allows for obtaining additional phase information of biphotons \cite{Chen2021RPL}.
+Consequently, it becomes possible to perform full tomography of biphotons, both in amplitude and phase, using such a generalized interferometer with the reconstruction formulas Eq.(\ref{f-}) and Eq.(\ref{f+-}).
+From Eq.(\ref{R-HOM-W}), we can see that for the generalized HOM interferometer, the coincidence probability always depends on the frequency difference of biphotons associated with the phase matching part $f_-$, regardless of whether the JSA is symmetric, antisymmetric, or anyonic.
+As a result, it only allows for the reconstruction of the full complex JSA associated with the frequency difference for any symmetric JSA, performing the partial tomography of biphotons.

-From Eq.(\ref{Rsys}) and (\ref{Rant}) we can see that for the generalized N00N state interferometer, the coincidence probability depends on the frequency sum of biphotons for the symmetric JSA but the frequency difference for the antisymmetric JSA.
+From Eq.(\ref{Rsys}) and (\ref{Rant}), we can see that for the generalized N00N state interferometer, the coincidence probability depends on the frequency sum for the symmetric JSA and the frequency difference for the antisymmetric JSA.
 There exists a one-to-one correspondence between coincidence probability and $F_+$ for symmetric JSA ( see Eq.(\ref{Rsys}) or $F_-$ for antisymmetric JSA (see Eq.(\ref{Rant})).
-It means that the real or imaginary part of $F_+$ or $F_-$ can be obtained directly from the coincidence data measured at different $\mu$.
-It thus only allows the measurement of the amplitude and phase of biphotons associated with the frequency sum for symmetric JSA or the frequency difference for antisymmetric JSA, performing the partial tomography of biphotons, too.
+This means that the real or imaginary part of $F_+$ or $F_-$ can be obtained directly from the coincidence data measured at different frequency shifts $\mu$, which enables the reconstruction of the full complex JSA associated with the frequency sum for symmetric JSA or the frequency difference for antisymmetric JSA, performing the partial tomography of biphotons as well.

-For biphotons having an anyonic symmetry, it will result in an interference between the symmetric and the antisymmetric part associated with the phase matching part $f_-$ in the generalized HOM interferometer, and an interference effect between the symmetric part associated with $F_+$ and the antisymmetric one associated with $F_-$ in the generalized N00N state interferometer, owing to the frequency shift $\mu$ as discussed in \cite{Fabre2022}.
-It is thus impossible to perform simultaneously the full tomography of $f_+$ and $f_-$ with these two generalized interferometers.
+For biphotons with anyonic symmetry, an interference arises between the symmetric and the antisymmetric part associated with the phase matching part $f_-$ in the generalized HOM interferometer, and an interference effect emerges between the symmetric part associated with $F_+$ and the antisymmetric one associated with $F_-$ in the generalized N00N state interferometer, due to the frequency shift $\mu$, as discussed in \cite{Fabre2022}.
+As a result, it is impossible to simultaneously perform full tomography of both $f_+$ and $f_-$ with these two generalized interferometers.